10 Best Platy Tank Mates: Best & Worst Fish to Keep with Platies

 10. Corydoras Catfish

 Corydoras catfish have sharp teeth that easily hurt other fish in an aquarium.
-Also, they are carnivores, while platies are omnivorous.
+They are also carnivores, while platies are omnivorous.
 Thus, they are unsuitable mates for your platies in the aquarium.

 Blend Your Platies in the Tank by Adding Best Mates!

 Such fish are unsuitable platy tank mates.
-Thus, you should be careful when choosing tank mates for your platies.
-Thankfully, you can easily blend your platies in the tank by adding the best platy tank mates.
+You should thus be careful when choosing tank mates for your platies.
+You can easily blend your platies in the tank by adding the platy tank mates detailed above.